Quantum key distribution: BB84 protocol: Charles H. Bennett and Gilles Brassard (1984)

 To check for the presence of an eavesdropper, Alice and Bob now compare a predetermined subset of their remaining bit strings.
 If a third party (usually referred to as Eve, for "eavesdropper") has gained any information about the photons' polarization, this introduces errors in Bob's measurements.
 Other environmental conditions can cause errors in a similar fashion.
 If more than $p$ bits differ they abort the key and try again, possibly with a different quantum channel, as the security of the key cannot be guaranteed. $p$ is chosen so that if the number of bits known to Eve is less than this, privacy amplification can be used to reduce Eve's knowledge of the key to an arbitrarily small amount at the cost of reducing the length of the key.

+Finite-key analyses account for statistical fluctuations when only a finite number of quantum signals are exchanged.
+Hayashi gave a finite-length security evaluation framework for quantum key distribution, and Hayashi and Tsurumaru later derived a tight finite-key security analysis for the BB84 protocol.

+Koashi and Preskill also gave a BB84 security proof with an uncharacterized source, assuming in particular that the emitted states do not reveal the basis choice.

 E91 protocol: Artur Ekert (1991)

 Artur Ekert's scheme uses entangled pairs of photons.
 These can be created by Alice, by Bob, or by some source separate from both of them, including eavesdropper Eve.
 The photons are distributed so that Alice and Bob each end up with one photon from each pair.

 The scheme relies on two properties of entanglement.
-First, the entangled states are perfectly correlated in the sense that if Alice and Bob both measure whether their particles have vertical or horizontal polarizations, they always get the same answer with 100% probability.
+First, the entangled states are perfectly correlated in the sense that if Alice and Bob both measure whether their particles have vertical or horizontal polarizations, they always get opposite answers with 100% probability.
 The same is true if they both measure any other pair of complementary (orthogonal) polarizations.
 This necessitates that the two distant parties have exact directionality synchronization.
 However, the particular results are completely random; it is impossible for Alice to predict if she (and thus Bob) will get vertical polarization or horizontal polarization.
 Second, any attempt at eavesdropping by Eve destroys these correlations in a way that Alice and Bob can detect.